 TGbe editor: Modify the following paragraph as follows: (#14095)

-An EHT STA that is a STA 6G with 320 MHz bandwidth support transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA addressed to an EHT STA shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT according to Table 36-1 (TXVECTOR and RXVECTOR parameters), which is signaled via the scrambling sequence and SERVICE field.
+An EHT STA that is a STA 6G with 320 MHz bandwidth support transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA addressed to an EHT STA shall set the TXVECTOR parameter(#13768) CH_BANDWIDTH_IN_NON_HT signaled via the scrambling sequence and SERVICE field according to Table 36-1 (TXVECTOR and RXVECTOR parameters)(#11015).

-An EHT STA that is a STA 6G with 320 MHz bandwidth support sending a Control frame in non-HT duplicate format in response to a Control frame in non-HT duplicate format with a bandwidth signaling TA addressed to the EHT STA shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT according to Table 36-1 (TXVECTOR and RXVECTOR parameters), which is signaled via the scrambling sequence and SERVICE field.
+An EHT STA that is a STA 6G with 320 MHz bandwidth support transmitting(#12496) (#13769) a CTS frame in non-HT duplicate format in response to an RTS frame in non-HT duplicate format with a bandwidth signaling TA addressed to the EHT STA shall set the TXVECTOR parameter(#13768) CH_BANDWIDTH_IN_NON_HT signaled via the scrambling sequence and SERVICE field according to Table 36-1 (TXVECTOR and RXVECTOR parameters)(#11016).